mitwapalkhiwala/online-marketplace/README.md

 # online-marketplace
-PHP based online market place linked with 5 other websites for merging all the products at one place.
+PHP based online market place linked with 5 sister websites for merging all the products at one place.

 Techiesta is the marketplace which represents the products/services of 5 different companies namely Techiesta, The Learn Aid Inc, Bhagyadeep Tours and Travels, OneCall Pro and TechiesTown which are as follows: